 About Salt River Stories

 Salt River Stories emerged at the intersection of two projects.
 In 2010, the Papago Salado Association began work on audio stories that would allow tourists to the region to experience Scottsdale and Papago Park's cultural institutions.
 The "Story Tour" project involved a variety of partners who collaboratively identified historic sites and an approach to introducing those important regional treasures to public audiences, especially tourists, though audio narratives.
 After conducting research and producing stories, Papago Salado Association worked with Scottsdale Public Television and Arizona State University to record 45 audio narratives about the region.
 Papago Salado Association began to explore ways to share those stories in easy-to-use mobile formats in 2012 and 2013 through its continued partnership with Arizona State University.
 In 2013, the project turned to using Curatescape as that platform, and came under the direction of Professor Mark Tebeau at Arizona State University.
-Presently, ASU undergraduates and graduates have been developing stories, often in collaboration with the broader community.
+Presently, ASU undergraduates and graduates develop stories, often in collaboration with the broader community.

 Unless otherwise noted, the oral history audio used in this project was collected by students at Arizona State University.